atulic/office-time/README.md

 ## About

-This is a clock app, built with the intention fo adding a number of cities in different timezones, and it will then display whether that particular city is working.
+This is a clock app, built with the intention of adding a number of cities in different timezones, and it will then display whether that particular city is working.
 Currently business hours are configured to 8:00am - 5:00p.m.
 It has some basic persistence using local storage.

 ## Installation